Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Background

 \subsection{Riemannian Geometry}

-A Riemannian manifold is a $d$-dimensional manifold\footnote{Also when not mentioned explicitly, we always assume that manifolds and all maps between manifolds are smooth (that is, infinitely often differentiable).} $M$ together with a Riemannian metric $\langle \fcdot, \fcdot \rangle$.
+A Riemannian manifold is a $d$-dimensional manifold\footnote{Also, when not mentioned explicitly, we always assume that manifolds and all maps between manifolds are smooth (that is, infinitely often differentiable).} $M$ together with a Riemannian metric $\langle \fcdot, \fcdot \rangle$.
 The latter assigns to each tangent space $T_pM$ at $p \in M$ an inner product $\langle \fcdot, \fcdot \rangle_p$ that varies smoothly in $p$.
 It induces a norm $\| \fcdot\|_p$ on each tangent space $T_pM$ and a distance function $\dist: M \times M \to \mathbb R_{\ge 0}$.
-Furthermore, it determines the so-called Levi-Civita connection $\nabla$, which allows for the differentiation of vector fields.
+Furthermore, it determines the so-called Levi-Civita connection $\nabla$, allowing vector field differentiation.
 For vector fields $X$ and $Y$ on $M$, we denote the derivative of $Y$ along $X$ by $\nabla_X Y$.